lvgl/lvgl/README.md

 The library supports high level graphical effects, like anialaiasing, opacity, color fade etc.

-The GUI can be built from simle objects like screens, buttons labels, images etc.
+The GUI can be built from simple objects like screens, buttons labels, images etc.

 The "misc" modul is required to use use the library. (https://github.com/littlevgl/misc)